Bahgat G. Sammakia

-Bahgat G. Sammakia is an educator and academic administrator who currently serves as Vice President for Research at Binghamton University.
+Bahgat G. Sammakia is an Egyptian-American mechanical engineer, and a Distinguished Professor of Mechanical Engineering at Binghamton University.
+He served as Vice President for Research at Binghamton University from 2011 to 2025.
 He was previously the Interim President of the SUNY Polytechnic Institute.
 He is also a professor of mechanical engineering and director of the Small Scale Systems Packaging Center at Binghamton University in Binghamton, New York.
-Sammakia has published over 200 technical papers in refereed journals and conference proceedings, holds 21 U.S. patents and 12 IBM technical disclosures.
-He has also contributed to three books.
+Sammakia has published over 350 technical papers in refereed journals and conference proceedings, holds 40 U.S. patents and 12 IBM technical disclosures.
+He has also contributed to several books.

 In June 2018, State University of New York senior vice chancellor for research and economic development, Dr. Grace Wang was appointed as SUNY Polytechnic Institute Interim President.
 She replaced Sammakia on July 1 and earns a salary of $425,000, while continuing to hold her position at SUNY.

 Education and career

 Sammakia received his B.S. degree in 1977 from the University of Alexandria.
 He received his M.S. and Ph.D. degrees in 1980 and 1982, respectively from the State University of New York at Buffalo.
 All of his degrees are in mechanical engineering.
 The title of his doctoral dissertation is "Transient natural and mixed convection flows and transport adjacent to an ice surface melting in saline water".

 After completing his Ph.D., Sammakia was a postdoctoral fellow at the University of Pennsylvania.
 He began working for IBM in 1984 as an engineer.
 He continued to work for IBM until 1998, holding various management positions during that time.
 Some of the groups that he managed at IBM include the thermal and mechanical analysis groups, the surface science group, the chemical lab, and the site technical assurance group.